Which tool will make me suddenly become an amazing artist?

 - Screen Colour Calibrator: Spyder 5 Elite

 - Extras: 90x40cm Custom Mouse Mat to rest tablet on + Gel wrist mouse mat to avoid RSI.
+Blue-light screen glasses from Prospek.

 - Also, see my Post: My Work space / Desktop Area for my previous Tech / Spec List

 Cost-wise, this is all reasonably expensive kit which I’ve accumulated over the years.
 As a beginner to digital art I definitely wouldn’t recommend spending thousands of pounds on a similar set up and instead look for entry-level equipment or whatever you can afford.
 If I really wanted to, I could upgrade a lot of my equipment but I couldn’t justify the expense.
-I’d likely need to spend 3-4x what I had paid to get for my current set-up to get, perhaps a 10-20% increase on performance.
+I’d likely need to spend 3-4x what I had paid to get for my current set-up to get, perhaps a 10-25% increase on performance.
 It’s just not worth it.
-I’ll likely stick with what I’ve got for the next few years as I’m pretty satisfied with it all for the most part.
+I’ll likely stick with what I’ve got for the next few years.
+I’m pretty satisfied with it all for the most part.

 If anyone wants a non-bias opinion on any aspect of the above tech or set-up, leave a message and I’ll add a follow-up comment 🙂